bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >
 >Install the **BDSKY** and **feast** packages by selecting them and clicking the **Install/Upgrade** button one at a time.

-After the installation of a package, the program is on your computer, but BEAUti is unable to load the template files for the newly installed packages unless it is restarted.
+After installing a package, it is on your computer, but BEAUti is unable to load the template files for the newly installed packages unless it is restarted.

 >Close the **BEAST2 Package Manager** and **_restart_** BEAUti to fully load the **BDSKY** and **feast** packages.

 ## Setting up the Exponential Coalescent Skyline analysis

 We will start with the simpler of the two models, the **exponential coalescent**.
-This model is similar in construction to the **constant coalescent** model applied in the **Skyline plots** tutorial, but instead of assuming that the size of the population remains constant during our individual time intervals, we instead assume that they are experiencing **exponential growth or decline**.
-The advantage of using this model is that while the constant coalescent estimates **constant effective population sizes** within each time interval, the exponential coalescent instead estimates **diversification rates** for each of the time intervals, which is what we would like to infer for our dinosaurs.
+This model is somewhat similar in construction to the **coalescent Bayesian skyline** model used in the **Skyline plots** tutorial, but instead of assuming that the size of the population remains constant during our individual time intervals, we instead assume that they are experiencing **exponential growth or decline** at a constant rate throughout the interval, with instantaneous shifts in the growth rate between intervals.
+The advantage of using this model is that while the constant coalescent estimates **constant effective population sizes** within each time interval, we instead estimate **diversification rates** for each of the time intervals, which is what we would like to infer for our dinosaurs.
+Furthermore, whereas the coalescent Bayesian skyline model only allows interval boundaries to coincide with coalescent (or branching) times in the tree, we will use arbitrary time intervals, which will allow us to directly estimate diversification rates during geological intervals of interest.

 Many of the features we will need in our XML files are not currently implemented in BEAUti.
 However, for both models, we will start our analyses by creating XML files in BEAUti which will then serve as a template for us to alter by hand ("hack") later.

 ### Creating the Analysis Files with BEAUti

 The first step in setting up an analysis in BEAUti is to upload an alignment.
 In our case, we do not have an alignment as we are using a ready-made phylogeny instead, but we will still need to upload an alignment in order to initialise our XML.
-We have provided a dummy `.nexus` file for this purpose, which we will replace later with code that reads in our phylogeny.
+We have a dummy `.nexus` file for this purpose, which we will replace later with code that reads in our phylogeny.

 >In the **Partitions** panel, import the nexus file with the empty alignment by navigating to **File > Import Alignment** in the menu and then finding the `empty.nexus` file on your computer, *or* drag and drop the file into the **BEAUti** window.